 When the cries don’t stop and you do need to go into your baby’s room in the middle of the night, stick to the essentials.
 Feeding and changing should be done in the dark, if possible, and then it’s right back into the crib.
-Eventually, your baby will get the idea that nighttime is for sleeping only.
+Eventually, he will get the idea that nighttime is for sleeping only.

 Your baby’s daytime sleep schedule should also become more routine by now.
 Most 3-month-old babies take a few naps of about 1 1/2 to 2 hours each day.

 Your 3-month-old’s hearing and vision are improving.
 Babies this age turn their heads and smile at the sound of their parents’ voices, and they love listening to all kinds of music.